GSA/openacr/docs/CLI.md

 npm test
 ```

-Test examples are files located in `tests/examples` are different types of versions of an OPAT, catalog, markdown, and so on that are used for testing the application.
+The following files located in `tests/examples` are different types of versions of an OPAT, catalog, markdown, and so on that are used for testing the application:

-Current files:

 - catalog-different-components.yaml: Has different components to test how a previous valid OPAT is invalid and vice-versa.
 - catalog-missing-chapters.yaml: No chapters.